KathleenFL1/hello-world/README.md

 # hello-world
 Just another repository
-Just another person wanting to learn
+Just another person wanting to learn.
 New file with very little info about me.